-So, you’ve chosen to go with a satellite television provider.
-Now the question is: DISH Network or DirecTV?
-The companies offer remarkably similar programming packages, but there are some serious differences between the two.
+So, you’ve chosen to go with a satellite television provider over cable or a live TV streaming service.
+Now the question is: Dish Network or DirecTV?
+The companies offer remarkably similar programming packages, but there are still some serious differences between the two.
 If you’re looking for specifics about what its like to be a subscriber to each service, you’ve come to the right place.
-We’ve put together this handy guide to give you a thorough rundown each service, and how they compare in terms of specialty content, hardware, and pricing.
+We’ve put together this handy guide to give you a thorough rundown of each service, and how they compare in terms of specialty content, hardware, and pricing.

 First, here’s what you’ll get by going with either: